Getting Your Home Ready to Sell in 9 Easy Steps

 1. Complete a pre-sale inspection

-Typically, when you conduct a pre-sale inspection, a professional will examine your home before you put it on the market.
-That way, you can make pre-emptive fixes and protect against last-minute surprises that could hold up your sale.
+When you get a pre-sale inspection, a pro checks out your home before it hits the market.
+This lets you tackle any issues early and avoid last-minute surprises that could slow down your sale.
 As you make updates, be sure you cover these common issues that come up during home inspections:

 • Dirty air filters in HVAC systems